 The South Bear Management Unit includes Broward, Collier, Hendry, Lee, Miami-Dade, Monroe, and Palm Beach counties and contains the Big Cypress subpopulation, named after the Big Cypress National Preserve.
 The plan’s objectives for the South BMU are to maintain or increase the current bear subpopulation with the necessary habitat to support them, create forested connections with the South Central BMU, and to reduce human-bear conflicts and habitat fragmentation.
 In 2002, the FWC estimated 516 to 878 bears lived in the Big Cypress subpopulation.
-In 2014, the FWC will begin the multi-year process of updating subpopulation estimates.
-More details can be found in the bear management plan.
+In 2015, the FWC estimated there to be an average of 1,035 bears in the South BMU.

 Vehicle strikes account for the majority of bear deaths in Florida statewide.
 The number of bears killed by vehicles, or euthanized due to vehicle injuries, documented each year in the South BMU can be seen below.

 Caption: This bar graph shows the number of bears killed by vehicle strikes in the South BMU from 2000 to 2016, totaling 97 bears.